 Assistant Professor Mechanical engineering Dr B R Ambedkar National Institute of Technology Jalandhar India

 Tuan Anh Nguyen is a Head of the Microanalysis Department, at the Institute for Tropical Technology, Vietnam Academy of Science and Technology, Vietnam.
 His research focuses on advanced nanomaterials.
 He is the Founding Co-Editor-in-Chief of Current Nano-toxicity and Prevention.

-Lecturer, College of Civil Aviation, Nanjing University of Aeronautics and Astronautics, China
+College of Civil Aviation, Nanjing University of Aeronautics and Astronautics, Nanjing, China

 K. Subrahmanya Bhat is Associate Professor in the Department of Chemistry, Manipal Institute of Technology, Manipal Academy of Higher Education, India.
 His research focuses on nanomaterials design